-Metric 10 - Product quality 2023: +86; Target: N/A;
+Metric 10 - Product quality 2023: N/A; Target: N/A

 Product Quality is measured through a Likert scale with new customers rating their home on a scale of 1 to 5 with 1 being Very Poor and 5 being Very Satisfied.
-For the year ended 31 December 2023 86% of new customers said they were either very satisfied or satisfied with the new home they have moved into.
-Notwithstanding the favourable scoring, we continue to work with our volunteer customer panel and suppliers to help shape and improve our product and service offerings.
+As the Company did not acquire any new homes in the period the metric has not been reported against.

-Metric 11 - Environmental sustainability 2023: 97%; Target: 85%
+Metric 11 - Environmental sustainability 2023: N/A; Target:

 This metric looks at the average EPC score of homes acquired in the year.
 This is an important measure for the business as it seeks to deliver homes that minimise the impact on the planet and improve affordability for customers.
 The Company's target is for 85% or more of units developed to have an EPC rating of B or better.
-The Company is delivering 97% of homes at EPC B or better which is well above the performance of new homes in the wider English housing market at 84%.